 Founded on 18 February 1948, CISM is one of the largest multidisciplinary organizations in the world.
 Using the motto "Friendship through Sport", CISM uses the playing field to unite Armed Forces of nations that may have previously confronted each other because of political and ideological difference.
 The ultimate goal is to contribute to world peace by uniting armed forces through sports as well as promote solidarity and technical assistance within nations.

 Since its inception, CISM has expanded from the original five member nations to 139, with the United States joining in 1951.
 There are approximately 20 World Military World Championships conducted each year with the United States delegation competing with 300 athletes in nearly 16 events annually.
 Currently, the U.S. hosts one or two CISM Military World Championships each year and remains one of the most active nations with the CISM organization.

 The participation in CISM provides a vital link for the United States to connect with nations around the globe in a positive manner through Mil-to-Mil engagements and the Department of Defense recognizes CISM as a valuable Security Cooperation Tool.

 The AFSC Secretariat (AFSCS) office serves a number of functions on behalf of the AFSC.
 This includes but not limited to the direct liaison between CISM and the United States Chief of Delegation/AFSC; liaison between the United States Olympic Committee and the U.S. national governing bodies for each sport; and provides administrative and logistical support for all U.S. Armed Forces teams.

-The AFS program is a proud affiliate member of the U.S. Olympic Committee and are currently strengthening this relationship as well as with the U.S. Paralympics and national sport governing bodies.
+The AFS program is a proud affiliate member of the U.S. Olympic and Paralympic Committee and are currently strengthening this relationship as well as with the national sport governing bodies.